 The two disorders can have overlapping symptoms.

 Some people also find that diets like the Gut and Psychology Syndrome (GAPS) diet may ease leaky gut symptoms.
-However, this particular diet is incredibly restrictive and has no scientific studies to support its health claims.
+However, this diet is incredibly restrictive, and no scientific studies support its health claims.

-Leaky gut syndrome is also known as increased intestinal permeability.
+Leaky gut syndrome is a proposed condition caused by increased intestinal permeability.

-It’s a condition in which gaps in the intestinal walls may widen, allowing bacteria, toxins and undigested food particles to pass through the intestinal walls into your bloodstream.
+It’s associated with gaps in the intestinal walls, allowing bacteria, toxins, and undigested food particles to pass through the intestinal walls into your bloodstream.

-However, leaky gut syndrome is not a diagnosis recognized by mainstream physicians, as there is little evidence to prove that it’s a serious health problem.
+However, mainstream physicians do not recognize leaky gut syndrome as a medical diagnosis, as there is little evidence that it’s a serious health problem.

 Increased intestinal permeability occurs alongside chronic diseases like celiac disease and type 1 diabetes.
-However, it may be a symptom of these diseases, rather than a cause.
+However, it’s more likely to be a symptom of these diseases, rather than a cause.